Handy CPF calculators and resources for housing planning

 2) CPF housing usage calculator

-When funding your home purchase, a common source of funding is your Ordinary Account (OA) savings.
-While it can be used to pay for your housing mortgage, your OA savings also function as your retirement funds in the future.
-Therefore, it is better that we use it “prudently”.
-It’s recommended that you use a combination of cash and CPF savings to pay for your home.
+When funding your home purchase, a common source of funds would be your Ordinary Account (OA) savings.
+While it can be used to pay for your housing loan, your OA savings also function as your retirement funds in the future.
+Of course, that doesn’t mean you shouldn’t use your OA savings at all.
+In fact, many use a combination of cash and CPF savings to pay for their home!
 The general tip is to keep at least $20,000 in your OA to serve as a safety net for emergencies.

 3. Home Protection Scheme premium calculator